nachoDRT/records-dataset/README.md

 # records-dataset

 ## Introduction
+Under development.
 A pipeline to create labelled images datasets.
 The record-dataset is about schools' transcripts-of-records.
 Dataset includes images in '.png' format (additionally, a '.pdf' file is included).
 A corresponding '.json' file gathers the label information for every '.png' image.

 An example of a generated '.png' image: